nMaroulis/agent-smith/README.md

   Design nodes, edges, and async flows using a canvas powered by React Flow.

 - 🧠 **Typed State Definition (LangGraph-native)**
-  Visually define `TypedDict`-based agent state and message schemas — a first of its kind.
+  Visually define `TypedDict`-based agent state and message schemas.

-- 🗣️ **Natural Language to Flow**
+- 🚀 **Python / LangGraph Code Export**
-  Type “create a RAG agent using OpenAI and a search tool” → get a runnable agent.
+  Export your agent as a standalone Python module using LangGraph.
+Then just copy paste the code that works out of the box.

 - 🧬 **Per-Node Code Editing**
   Modify each node’s logic directly in a Monaco (VSCode-style) editor.

 - 🔌 **Modular LLM Backend**
-  Built-in support for OpenAI, Anthropic, Hugging Face Transformers, and local LLMs (Llama.cpp, Ollama).
+  Built-in support for OpenAI, Anthropic, Hugging Face Transformers, and **local LLMs**, currently **Llama.cpp** (more to come...).

 - 🛠️ **Custom Tool Creation**
   Define and reuse tools via code or natural language.

-- 🚀 **LangGraph Code Export**
+- 🗣️ **Natural Language to Flow** - TBD
-  Export your agent as a standalone Python module using LangGraph.
+  Type “create a RAG agent using OpenAI and a search tool” → get a runnable agent.

 ---